maximilian-ho/how-we-teach-ourselves/reading_books_using_moon_plus_reader.md

 # Reading books using Moon+ Reader

-We continuously read books on management and social issues.
+We continuously read books on management and poverty.

 **Downloading the books**
 We download the epub books from LibGen.